jda0/hedgehog-clock/README.md

 ## Build

-Install PlatformIO Core or Platform IDE and build for `d1_mini`.
+Install PlatformIO Core or PlatformIO IDE and build for `d1_mini`.
 The project follows the standard PlatformIO structure so all other settings should be fine at their defaults.

 ## Branches